robacarp/nemucod_decrypt/README.md

 ## Usage

 Install the uncrypt_nemucod gem following your preference.
+Also needed is the cli dependency gem, slop.

 Assuming a file `fruit.pdf.crypted` in the local directory, and a non-crypted version of the same file, `fruit.pdf`, first derive the decrypt key: